-Many are seeking God to change or dust-up their vision statements and missional goals with the new year.
+Many seek God to change or dust up their vision statements and missional goals with the new year.
 Some incorporate methods and tools from the business arena because of the influence of the past 50-60 years of the church growth movement.
 It has brought both helpful and harmful things to the body of Christ, especially with the ideas of leadership, vision, and success.
 It has resulted in an entire leadership industry that has fostered an entrepreneurial, CEO, mega, celebrity-branded approach to pursuing vision, mission, and success.

-Many leaders have a narrative in their heads that is more like an entrepreneurial success story than a God-given vision.
+Many leaders have a narrative that is more like an entrepreneurial success story than a God-given vision.
 They often sound like an American rags-to-riches story.
 Almost overnight, an anonymous leader gets a vision and moves to international influence.
-He and his organization/church become an epicenter of expanding spiritual enlightenment.
+He and his organization/church became an epicenter of expanding spiritual enlightenment.
 They move from struggling for survival to thriving in abundance.
 They increase in numbers, influence, platforms, and measurable success.

 Biblical Leadership Success Stories

 When you consider the leaders highlighted in Hebrews chapter 11 (referred to as heroes of the faith), you quickly realize they probably wouldn’t be asked to share their testimonies at any of the mega leadership summits that are popular today.

 Nothing was said about Enoch’s successful vision implementation.
 He didn’t achieve five and ten-year goals.
 He didn’t leave a thriving organization behind that had a mega impact.
 He walked with God, pleased Him, and God took him to heaven early.